isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/expert-sessions/native-pdf-publishing-eamples-part1-june2023.md

 ## Session overview

-In this session, with help of some examples you learn how to utilize features of Native PDF publishing .
+In this session, with help of some examples you will learn how to utilize features of Native PDF publishing .

 ## Session recording